KarelZe/thesis/references/obsidian/📑notes/👪Related works notes.md

 - Some feature sets contain as many as 42 features, some of which a forward looking (cp. [[@ronenMachineLearningTrade2022]] (p.
 49)).

-- [[@rosenthalModelingTradeDirection2012]] writes that he uses a logistic-link generalized linear model (GLM).
+- [[@rosenthalModelingTradeDirection2012]] writes that he uses a logistic-link generalised linear model (GLM).
 Obviously a fancy way of saying (in R wording) that he uses logistic regression. (see here. https://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/R/R-Manual/R-Manual20.html)

 - Parts of this may be due to the are bound by the best performance of their commitee members.
 Voting classifiers are bound to the of their ensemble members.
 Voting classifier / ensemble